llarsen71/PyPE/doc/index.rst

     @TemplateFn
     def myfn():
       context = myfn.context
-      writeln = context.writeln   # Function to write directly to latex writeln('This is written directly to the text output')
+      writeln = context.writeln   # Function to write directly to the output file writeln('This is written directly to the text output')

 The code in ``TemplateFunction.py`` is standard python code, so the developer is